 44. PRINT ON BOTH SIDES

 Never throw printer paper away.
-Print on both side unless it’s important.
+Print on both sides unless it’s important.

 45. SAVE EMPTY JARS

 Use for food storage, organizing small items, making salad dressings, or even for saving change.